The 2026 CISO Mandate: Proactive, Passwordless, and Context-Aware Identity Assurance

 Identity security is becoming continuous, contextual, and human-centric.

 Gartner’s recent research reflects this trajectory.
-We believe the path forward is clear: converge passwordless authentication, identity verification, and context-based attestation into a single Identity Assurance strategy.
+The path forward is clear: converge passwordless authentication, identity verification, and context-based attestation into a single Identity Assurance strategy.

 The future of identity security is not about managing risk at login.